gauenk/stnls/README.md

 Batching across patches places an upper-bound on the memory consumption of any patch-based method.
-This allows patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to long videos (from 4 to 128).
+This allows patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to long videos (from 4 to 128 frames).

 Operating on arbitrary rectangular regions enables methods to be applied to fixed or dynamically chosen regions.
 Examples of fixed regions include hard mining examples for training a network -- since many patches are "flat" (in terms of content) training on more interesting regions such as textures may improve training statistics.
 Examples of dynamically chosen regions include using a deep networks to propose the coordinates itself.
 Such a network can specify regions (i) for more processing or (ii) to skip regions that don't need extra computation.

 ## Install & Usage